jessicamenius/08-Project-1-Homework-Professional-Materials/README.md

 Update your LinkedIn Profile with a strong bio statement, a professional photo, and links to your Github and portfolio.

-LinkeIn updates needed:
+- LinkeIn updates needed:
-Current work roles (see above)
+  - Current work roles (see above)
+  - Make sure all info in current

-### Project Ideas
+### Future Project Ideas

 Use the final Visual Design landing page project and create a working page Create a travel blog of trips I've taken with Bryan Update Calabash's site, as it currently is garbage

----

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+### Remaining work to do

+- Fix color scheme
+- Update about me page
+- Add pictures to profile page